Tokko (manga): Manga

-Written and illustrated by Tooru Fujisawa, Tokko was serialized in Kodansha's Afternoon in 2003 and collected into 3 tankōbon volumes from February 25, 2004 to April 25, 2004.
+Written and illustrated by Tooru Fujisawa, Tokko was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 2003 to 2004, with its chapters collected in three tankōbon volumes, released from February 6 to June 23, 2004.
 The third volume, titled Phantom Hunter, is a side story detailing two siblings (male and female), who happen to be survivors of the Machida massacre.